hector4213/Memoir/README.md

 ![View Entry](./client/README_images/view_entry.png)

-#### Foreign Entries
+#### Posting an Entry

-A person can add an Entry to any Story.
-If an Entry is added to someone else's Story then it must be approved before it is shown.
+Memoir doesnt discriminate when users post an entry to a story, any user can post to any story.
+Except if the user is not original author of the story, the story will not be visible until it is approved by the story author.
+This way, we prevent malicious people from posting malicious distasteful posts.

 ![Add Entry](./client/README_images/add_entry.png)